 Home Inspection Reports

 Home inspection reports have changed to accommodate increased consumer expectations.
-As a result, reports provide more extensive information and protection to both inspectors and their clients.
+As a result, reports advanced from being checklists to provide more extensive narratives and photos for the client’s information.

 Development of Standards

 Prior to the mid-1970s, inspection reports followed no standard guidelines.
 Without minimum standards to follow, the quality of inspection reports varied widely.
 As a result, the public viewed the home inspection industry with suspicion.

 A Standard of Practice became available with the founding of the American Society of Home Inspectors (ASHI) in 1976.
 This provided home inspection guidelines governing inspection reports.
 Later, a second trade association, the International Association of Certified Home Inspectors (InterNACHI), was established.
 InterNACHI developed its own Standards of Practice and a Code of Ethics.

 Today InterNACHI dominates the inspection industry worldwide.
 In addition to its Residential Standards of Practice, it developed the only comprehensive Standards of Practice for Commercial Properties. most types of inspection from mould to fire door use InterNACHI’s Standards of Practice.

 My inspection reports describe the major home systems, their crucial components and their operability.
 This especially important in those which can result in failure in dangerous or expensive-to-correct conditions.
 I describe defects effectively and my report includes recommendations.

 My inspection reports also disclaim portions of the home hidden from view.
 These include areas below ground and floors and behind wall and ceiling coverings.
 Home inspections are visual inspections